Horticulture Expert banner

 Top Colleges

 To pursue a successful career as a Horticulture Expert in India, choosing the right college is crucial.
-Here are some of the top colleges and institutions offering excellent horticulture programs:
+Here are some of the top colleges and institutions:

 • Indian Agricultural Research Institute (IARI), New Delhi:

-• Govind Ballabh Pant University of Agriculture and Technology (GBPUAT), Pantnagar:
+• Govind Ballabh Pant University of Agriculture and Technology, Pantnagar:

-• GBPUAT is one of the oldest agricultural universities in India, known for its strong horticulture department and research programs.
+• Known for its strong horticulture department and research facilities.

 • Tamil Nadu Agricultural University (TNAU), Coimbatore:

-• TNAU offers a wide range of horticulture programs and is known for its research in tropical horticulture.
+• Offers a wide range of horticulture programs and research opportunities.

 • Punjab Agricultural University (PAU), Ludhiana:

-• PAU is renowned for its contributions to the Green Revolution and offers excellent programs in horticulture and related fields.
+• Offers excellent programs in horticulture and related fields.

 • Kerala Agricultural University (KAU), Thrissur: